thenickdude/wacom-driver-fix/Readme.md

 You should see a file already in there called "WacomDriver".
 Move the new WacomDriver file from the zip file in there to replace it, confirm that you want to overwrite it, and enter your login password to confirm.

+In Finder, click "Go -> Go to Folder" (or press Command + Shift + G), then paste this path in the pop-up window, and click Ok:

+     /Library/Application Support/Tablet/WacomTabletDriver.app/Contents/MacOS

+Move the new WacomTabletDriver file from the zip file in there to replace the existing one.

+Now either restart your computer, or run these two command using the terminal, to reload the tablet driver:

+    launchctl unload /Library/LaunchAgents/com.wacom.wacomtablet.plist

+    launchctl load /Library/LaunchAgents/com.wacom.wacomtablet.plist

 Now open System Preferences and try using the Wacom Tablet preference pane, it should be working now.